Vasantrao Deshpande

-Vasantrao Deshpande (2 May 1920 – 30 July 1983) was a Hindustani classical vocalist renowned for his contribution to Natyasangeet (musical dramas).His play Katyar Kaljat Ghusli became very popular.
+Dr. Vasantrao Deshpande (2 May 1920 – 30 July 1983) was a Hindustani classical vocalist renowned for his contribution to Sangeet Natak.
+Deshpande notably starred in Purushottam Darvhekar's popular play Katyar Kaljat Ghusli.

 Early life

-Vasantrao Deshpande was born into a Deshastha Brahmin family in Murtizapur, Akola District, in the Vidarbha region of Maharashtra in India.
+Dr. Vasantrao Deshpande was born into a Deshastha Brahmin family in Murtizapur, Akola District, in the Vidarbha region of Maharashtra in India.
 At the age of eight, Vasantrao Deshpande's ability was observed by Bhalji Pendharkar, who cast him in the role of Krishna in the Hindi movie Kaliya Mardan (1935).
 He obtained his PhD in Music.

 Training

-Vasantrao Deshpande got trained under several gurus, in various different schools of singing.
+Dr. Vasantrao Deshpande got trained under several gurus, in various different schools of singing.
 He began his musical training with Mstr.
 Shankarrao Sapre of Gwalior, a disciple of V. D. Paluskar, in Nagpur.
 His training was alongside C. Ramchandra under their Guru Master Shankarrao Sapre.
 After this, he studied under several musicians including Sureshbabu Mane (son of Ustad Abdul Karim Khan) of Kirana gharana, Asad Ali Khan of Patiala gharana, Aman Ali Khan and Anjanibai Malpekar of Bhendibazaar gharana, and Ramkrishnabuwa Vaze (Vazebuwa) of the Gwalior gharana.
 Dinanath Mangeshkar, a direct disciple of Vazebuwa, had a particularly strong influence over Deshpande, who is regarded as Mangeshkar's musical heir, having adopted his signature mercurial and dramatic style of singing.

 Career

-Deshpande performed classical and semi-classical music, appearing in movies including Kaliya Mardan, Dudh Bhaat, and Ashtavinayak.
+Dr. Deshpande performed classical and semi-classical music, appearing in movies including Kaliya Mardan, Dudh Bhaat, and Ashtavinayak.
 He issued several commercial releases under his name, and created raga Raj Kalyan, a variant of Yaman without pancham.

 Deshpande's students included Chandrakant Limaye, Vijay Koparkar and Pt Padmakar Kulkarni.